Greenville Divorce Attorneys And Family Law Lawyers

+Our Greenville Divorce Attorneys and Family Law Attorneys are ready to help.
 If you are dealing with divorce, child custody or any other family law matter in Greenville, SC, you are likely faced with huge challenges both emotionally and financially.
-We at the McIlveen Family Law Firm completely understand what you are going through and are ready to provide you with the legal service you need to give you the best chance at achieving a favorable result for you and the ones you love.
+We completely understand what you are going through.
+Having a Divorce Lawyer can give you the best chance at achieving a favorable result.

 The family court system in South Carolina is complex, so let our experienced divorce attorneys and child custody lawyers navigate it for you to ensure your rights and the rights of your children are protected.
 Throughout the process, it’s our mission to not only provide you great legal help but also to walk the journey with you like a friend, supporting you and doing what we can so that you don’t have to experience unnecessary stress during this challenging time in your life.

-You can count on the McIlveen legal team to handle your case, our skills are honed by decades of experience both inside and outside the courtroom.
+You can count on the McIlveen legal team and our Greenville divorce lawyers to handle your case, Our skills are honed by decades of experience both inside and outside the courtroom.
 We handle all types of South Carolina family law cases such as divorce, child custody, alimony, child support, mediation, property division, separation agreements, prenuptial agreements, grandparent’s rights, domestic violence and more.

 Our Practice Areas